 Given the centrality of law reports, ordinances and scholarly writings to the study of law, the Faculty places great emphasis on its library resources.
-The Lee Quo Wei Law Library contains over 132,000 volumes and access to over 6,000 electronic law journals.
-There are 104 electronic legal databases available to students and staff.
+The Lee Quo Wei Law Library contains over 133,400 volumes and access to over 6,000 electronic law journals.
+There are 115 electronic legal databases available to students and staff.
 Wherever possible electronic format is the preferred option for books, law journals and serials.
 The Faculty is investing heavily in library materials to support future years of its law programmes.

 The Lee Quo Wei Law Library houses the main law collection.
 The Legal Resources Centre (LRC) at the Graduate Law Centre (GLC), where JD teaching takes place, contains a short loan collection and a small collection of law reports and reference materials.
-The Faculty of Law retains a daily courier service that provides research materials students need at the GLC.
+CUHK LAW retains a daily courier service that provides research materials students need at the GLC.

 The Law Library has developed an extensive array of resource guides and indices that are accessible via the Library website.
 Both locations provide reference services.
-The Faculty of Law also includes Information Literacy in the JD curriculum.
+CUHK LAW also includes Information Literacy in the JD curriculum.